 What about using a hairdryer to dry your Royal icing?

 Can you dry Royal icing with a hairdryer?

 Yes, you can dry Royal icing with a hairdryer.

 The temperature should be set to the coolest setting to prevent the Royal icing from melting.
 Set the fan speed to low, and without holding it too close to your work, move it backward and forwards in a gentle sweeping motion so the icing won’t wrinkle or be blown out of shape.

 Can you dry Royal icing with a fan?

-Yes, using a fan to dry Royal icing not only speeds up the drying process but gives icing that has been used for flood work, such as on cookies or for cake runouts, a smooth, shiny finish.
+Yes, using a fan to dry Royal icing speeds up the drying process and gives icing that has been used for flood work, such as on cookies or cake runouts, a smooth, shiny finish.
 It helps eliminate pits and craters because the faster the icing dries, the smoother it will be.

 Set the fan to low and position it about 2ft/ ½ m away from your work.